luciousmc/frontend_practice/guides/after-each-exercise.md

 Now that your solution has been uploaded to GitHub, it's time to notify the instructors by submitting a Pull Request.

-If you get stuck while turning in a solution, be sure to notify an instructor right away.
+If you get stuck while opening a Pull Request, be sure to notify an instructor right away.

 1. Visit the your fork of the `senior-front-end-lessons` repository on GitHub and click **Pull Requests** tab.
 2. In the **Pull Requests** tab, click the **New Pull Request** button.